Last updated on July 28th, 2023

 However, the diabetes mellitus 2 symptoms can be easier to neglect because the condition develops gradually, specifically in the early stages.
 These reasons make it harder to detect the symptoms.
 For this reason, it is imperative to know the risk of developing type 2 diabetes.

 This condition occurs when the blood glucose is higher than the standard limits but not high enough to diagnose diabetes.
+More than 15% of Indians are already suffering from prediabetes.
 Prediabetes makes a person more prone to type 2 diabetes and heart illnesses.
 More and more exercise and weight management can lower such risks.

 Type 1 Diabetes

-Type 1 diabetes can also be known as insulin-dependent diabetes, or juvenile-onset diabetes, as this form starts in childhood.
+Type 1 diabetes can also be known as insulin-dependent diabetes or juvenile-onset diabetes, as this form starts in childhood.
 It is an autoimmune condition and occurs when a person’s body attacks his or her pancreas with antibodies.
-It leads to organ damage and thus, insulin production stops.
-Type 1 diabetes can be a genetic disease.
+It leads to organ damage, and thus, insulin production stops.
+Type 1 diabetes is a genetic multifactorial disease.
 This can also occur due to problems in pancreatic cells that make insulin.

 Type 1 Diabetes Can Cause: